anabolyc/lichee-pi-docker-build/README.md

 As it well stated by good people under [this Hackaday post](https://hackaday.io/project/134065-funkey-zero/log/144796-linux-distribution), buildroot is capable to generate u-boot, kernel and root filesystem image and build a single SD Card image that contains them all at their expected location using a single command `make`.
 So they have prepared all necessary buildroot customizations in [gh://Squonk42/buildroot-licheepi-zero](https://github.com/Squonk42/buildroot-licheepi-zero) repo.

-What I do here is prepare Docker build image and set of scripts to do reliable build whenever I need it, based on abowe repo.
+What I do here is prepare Docker build image and set of scripts to do reliable build whenever I need it, based on above repo.

+There are two variations of below setup, first is based on latest `buildroot` repo and have latest 5.x linux kernel, however default configuration doesn't have ethernet enabled, and I didn't manage yet prepare dts scripts to make it work.
+Other one in `./buildroot-licheepi` is based on earlier fork prepared by lichee-pi maintainers and have 4.x linux kernel.
+However it has network support (both eth and wlan) out of the box

-Step are
+Build step are
 1. `git submodule update` will pull linked repos into appropriate folders
-1. Navigate to `./buildroot` folder.
+1. Navigate to `./buildroot` or `./buildroot-licheepi` folder.
 I recommend to open it in vscode, next steps will be executed as vscode tasks.
 1. `build: build docker image` vscode task, this will build local image with all build tool required.
 1. `build: autoconfig` vscode task will prepare .config file
 1. `build: (optional) make menuconfig` vscode task will run visual editor for .config.
 Use it if you want to change build settings
 1. `build: make` vscode task will run actual build.
 It takes some time.
 Output will be placed in `./buildroot-licheepi-zero/output` folder like this:
 ```
-$ ls -alh buildroot-licheepi-zero/output/images/
+$ ls -alh buildroot/output/images/
 total 95M
 drwxr-xr-x 2 dronische dronische 4.0K Jan  7 20:34 .
 drwxr-xr-x 6 dronische dronische 4.0K Jan  7 19:52 ..